Klosmi/WP-dev/WPDevNotes.md

 For example, if we want to add a CSS class called green to an `<h1>` tag, we would write: `<h1 className="green">Hello World!</h1>` .

-Using className ensures there’s no confusion with JavaScript’s class keyword, and it works seamlessly with your CSS.
+Using className ensures there’s no confusion with JavaScript’s class keyword, and it works seamlessly with our CSS.

 ```
 import React from 'react';